 Ano Syros (upper Syros), in perfect opposition with Ermoupoli, is built with a medieval Cycladic way, with arches, narrow lanes, graphic taverns, portrays the habits and the way of life of residents of the island (Catholics in their bigger part), before the big bloom of Ermoupolis.

 Syros coastline is intended with inlets with hot waters and sandy beaches.
-Famous for their neo-classic house are their beautiful sandy beaches, Finikas, Delagratsia and Galissa.
+Famous for their neo-classic house and their beautiful sandy beaches, Finikas, Delagratsia and Galissa.
 Many beaches have access only from the sea, like Delfini and Gramata, where ancient seamen engraved wishes for their boats on the rocks.

 Syros is also called “The Lady of the Cyclades” or “the Aegean’s bride” because of its nobility – a result of the prosperous past.

 Situated on the left hill back from Hermoupolis, Ano Syros is worth visiting in an amphitheatrical arrangement.
 Built by the Venetians, the town remains a medieval settlement with its cubic houses painted in white.
 Narrow streets and innumerable stairs lead to the top of the hill where St. George’s cathedral is located.
 The view from there is magnificent as you can see a lot of the Cyclades islands like Tinos, Mykonos, Delos, Paros and Naxos.
 Monasteries from 1500 AC and Markos Vamvakaris’ (folk musician) museum are also worth visiting.
-Excavations at Kastri and Halandriani have revealed a prehistoric acropolis, an ancient cemetery settlement, and yielded artefacts of the Early Cycladic period.
+Excavations at Kastri and Halandriani have revealed a prehistoric acropolis an ancient cemetery settlement and yielded artifacts of the Early Cycladic period.

 Poseidonia & Agathopes